Advanced driver-assistance system: Aftermarket ADAS

+These systems are often a component of modern video telematics, as they not only provide safety alerts but also record video footage of the events.
+This data is then transmitted via a telematic control unit to a fleet management platform, where it can be used for driver coaching and incident analysis.

 Feature examples

 This list is not a comprehensive list of all of the ADAS.
 Instead, it provides information on critical examples of ADAS that have progressed and become more commonly available since 2015.